thejsway/thejsway/manuscript/chapter24.md

 ### A first example

+!!! note

-> The rest of this chapter assumes a working Node environnement.
-Refer to the appendix for setting one up.
+    This chapter assumes a working Node environnement.
+Refer to the [introduction](intro04.md) for setting one up.

 The simplest possible Node program is as follows.